WHAT IS THE AID TRANSPARENCY INDEX AND HOW DOES IT WORK?

 The Aid Transparency Index is the only independent measure of transparency among the world’s leading development organisations.
 It is a periodic publication researched and produced by Publish What You Fund.
 The Index tracks and encourages progress towards aid transparency, while holding donors to account.

-Until 2024, the Aid Transparency Index operated as a global public good, was philanthropically funded and focused exclusively on the world’s 50 leading aid organisations.
-From the 2026 edition onwards, in response to growing demand, the Index will adopt an accreditation-based model.
-For the first time, it will become a paid-for service, expanding its reach to include a wider range of aid and development organisations.
-These organisations will have the opportunity to be independently assessed, benchmarked, and formally recognised for their transparency.
+Between 2012 and 2024, the Aid Transparency Index operated as a global public good, was philanthropically funded and focused exclusively on the world’s leading aid organisations.
+From the 2026 edition onwards, the Index has evolved into an accreditation-based model.
+A wider range of aid and development organisations can sign up to a paid-for accreditation and assessment offering, which includes engagement and feedback, capacity building, and recognition for their transparency performance.